manumathewthomas/CS523Project1/README.md

 # Style Transfer
 <b>!!!CAUTION - At the time we modified this project it was tensorflow v0.12 and now it's tensorflow v1.1.
-We could not run this project on the latest tensorflow version since a lot has changed.</b>
+We could not run this project on the latest tensorflow version since a lot has changed.
+Try at your own risk!!!</b>

 ## Introduction
 Style transfer is the task of producing a pastiche image 'p' that shares the